turbot/steampipe-plugin-wiz/docs/tables/wiz_cloud_configuration_finding.md

 A finding is generated when a configuration check, cloud configuration rule is applies to a specific cloud resource type.

-**Note**: The table can limit a large dataset based on the number of rules and the number of cloud accounts where the rule is applied to; which can increase the query execution time.
+**Note**: The table can return a large dataset based on the number of rules and the number of cloud accounts where the rule is applied; which can increase the query execution time.
 It is recommended that queries to this table should include (usually in the `where` clause) at least one of these columns:

 - `analyzed_at`
 - `result`